at the "working face" of a sanitary landfill, municipal solid waste is dumped from trucks, compacted, and covered with dirt or fabric every night

 Source: ESRI, ArcGIS Online

-Culpeper County residents could still dump waste a their own county facilities for free, up to 500 pounds/month.
+Culpeper County residents could still dump waste at their own county facilities for free, up to 500 pounds/month.
 Rappahannock County residents also had free use of that county's solid waste facilities, since local taxes covered costs of the waste management program.25

 Sanitary Landfills and Incinerators (2008) and Out-of-State Waste Accepted at Private Sanitary Landfills (2007)